-This classic itinerary for specialties launches from the state capital, Anchorage, first driving south to Seward, on the Kenai Peninsula.
-Our southward journey will bring us into the northernmost tip of the Pacific boreal forest belt, and Chugach National Forest, which offers us forest species like Red Crossbill, Chestnut-backed Chickadee, Varied Thrush and American Three-toed Woodpecker.
-However, the likely centerpiece of this first leg of the main tour will be a day’s cruise into Kenaij Fjords National Park, which is brimming with pelagic birds and marine life.
+This classic itinerary for specialties launches from one of the state’s main hubs, Anchorage, first driving south to Seward, on the Kenai Peninsula.
+Our southward journey will bring us into the northernmost tip of the Pacific boreal forest belt, which offers us forest species like Red Crossbill, Chestnut-backed Chickadee, Varied Thrush and American Three-toed Woodpecker.
+However, the likely centerpiece of this first leg of the main tour will be a day’s cruise into Kenai Fjords National Park, which is brimming with pelagic birds and marine life.
 We’ll be on the lookout for the rare Kittlitz’s Murrelet, as well as Tufted Puffin, Marbled Murrelet, Rhinoceros Auklet, Pigeon Guillemot, and spectacular marine mammals for a superb all round natural history experience.